Conditional event algebra

-A standard, Boolean algebra of events is a set of events related to one another by the familiar operations and, or, and not.
-A conditional event algebra (CEA) contains not just ordinary events but also conditional events, which have the form "if A, then B".
-The usual purpose of a CEA is to enable the defining of a probability function, P, that satisfies the equation P(if A then B) = P(A and B) / P(A).
+In probability theory, a conditional event algebra (CEA) is an alternative to a standard, Boolean algebra of possible events (a set of possible events related to one another by the familiar operations and, or, and not) that contains not just ordinary events but also conditional events that have the form "if A, then B".
+The usual motivation for a CEA is to ground the definition of a probability function for events, P, that satisfies the equation P(if A then B) = P(A and B) / P(A).